sei-protocol/sei-docs/README.md

 If you feel like the docs can be better in some way, please feel free to fork this repo and make a pull request or open an issue in this Repository.

 ### Make changes yourself
-While the contents of this repository are not technical in nature, contributing requires a basic understanding of
+While the contents of this repository are not technical in nature, contributing requires a basic understanding of:
 - [Git](https://git-scm.com/downloads)
 - Github